 5 Things You Need To Know

-3. People, government agencies and businesses can be determined to be legally at fault for a death.
+3. People, government agencies, and businesses can be determined to be legally at fault for a death.
 Especially, if they failed to act as a reasonable person would have (negligence).
-Or, if their intentional acts resulted in the death.
+Or, if their intentional acts resulted in death.